Essential Rules of Japanese Dining

 ・Itadakimasu (いただきます) – “I humbly receive”

-Said before eating to express gratitude for the food.
+Said before eating to express gratitude for the food, the people who prepared it, and nature’s blessings.

 ・Gochisousama deshita (ごちそうさまでした) – “Thank you for the meal”

-Said after finishing a meal to thank those who prepared it.
+Said after finishing a meal to show appreciation for the delicious food and the effort of those who prepared it.

 ・Okawari (おかわり) – “Another serving, please”